 If you choose The Morris Firm to represent you, we will act on your behalf and enter a Notice of Appearance.
 That will tell the state that you want to enter a plea of not guilty and that we will represent you throughout your case.
 At that time, you won’t have to go through an arraignment.

 If you haven’t hired an attorney, you’ll find out during the arraignment if the state will charge you and the type of DUI charge you’re facing.
-There are different DUI charges, such as first-time offense, DUI with property damage, etc. This will depend on the circumstances of your situation.
+There are different DUI charges, such as first-time offenses, DUI with property damage, etc. This will depend on the circumstances of your situation.

 A preliminary hearing happens before any formal charges get filed against you.
 There are two categories of preliminary hearings: bond hearings and adversarial hearings.